Breakfast in Saigon - our picks - review by Rusty Compass

 L’Usine Cafe

-The people who pioneered Vietnam’s vintage industrial cafe scene serve very good breakfasts - everything from granola, avocado on toast to the full English brekky.
-Pre-COVID they had three cool locations around the city.
-Aadly, now they're down to one.
-And they lost their heritage locations.
-But they have a place in District 2 these days too.
+The people who pioneered Vietnam’s vintage industrial cafe scene serve a good breakfast - everything from granola, avocado on toast to the full English brekky.
+Their once proud connection with Saigon heritage spaces is sadly passed.
+There are 3 locations downtown and one in District 2.

 Address:19 Le Thanh Ton St, District 1, Ho Chi Minh City